 The first thing you should know about Lending by Wave is that the loans are actually originated and serviced by OnDeck.
 Founded in 2007, OnDeck is one of the first business lenders around to bypass banks and offer fast, easy-to-get business loans.

-You may qualify for a short-term loan (STL), a line of credit, or both through Lending by Wave.
+You may qualify for a short-term loan, a line of credit, or both through Lending by Wave.

-Short-term loans are also typically called “cash flow loans” because the lending decision is based on your current cash flow, instead of your business’s profitability or how much you might be earning in the future.
+Short-term loans are also typically called “cash flow loans” because the lending decision is based on your current cash flow instead of your business’s profitability or how much you might earn in the future.

-STLs are structured differently from traditional business loans: the borrowing fee is calculated one time and does not accrue like interest.
-Because of this, you’ll know exactly how much you are going to have to repay before borrowing the loan.
+Short-term loans are structured differently from traditional business loans: the borrowing fee is calculated one time and does not accrue like interest.
+This way, you’ll know exactly how much you would have to repay before borrowing the loan.

 As you might expect, this type of loan is called a “short-term loan” because it is repaid in a short amount of time.
-However, OnDeck’s term lengths can be longer than most—the lender caps their term lengths at three years, whereas most lenders that offer short-term products won’t go over 18 months.
+However, OnDeck’s term lengths can be longer than most.
+The lender caps its term lengths at three years, whereas most lenders that offer short-term products won’t go over 18 months.

 Here’s a full rundown of what to expect from an OnDeck short-term loan:

-- Other fees: Origination fee of 2.5% – 4% of the borrowing amount
+- Other Fees: Origination fee of 0% – 5% of the borrowing amount

 - Collateral: Personal guarantee, UCC-1 blanket lien